-- Office (Desk) Determination.
-Date: October 21, 2015 - Field Determination.
-Date(s)
+Office (Desk) Determination.
+Date: Office (Desk) Determination.
+Date: Field Determination.
+Date(s): 12/14/16

-SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+SECTION II: SUMMARY OF FINDINGS

+A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

-There are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required]

-- Waters subject to the ebb and flow of the tide. - Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Isle of Wight Bay is a traditionally navigable waterway that flows into the Sinepuxent Bay, a navigable waterway with interstate commercial and recreational boat use that is connected to the Atlantic Ocean via the Ocean City Inlet.
+Waters subject to the ebb and flow of the tide.

+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: